ayusher/stock-bot/README.md

 - [x] Model evaluation code that pulls from live Yahoo Finance data, see **trade.py** and **input.py**
 - [x] Model convolutional filter visualization, see **vis.py** and **experiment.py**
 - [ ] Model trained on large and diverse testing and training datasets
+- [ ] Google News sentiment analysis as a model input (initial results have been iffy)

 # Setup